Coding101-dot/Work_manager/README.md

 #Clone project,open in pycharm and run the command: python manage.py runserver
 #make sure you are in the folder where the manage.py file is locates.run command from terminal window.

+#You need python, pip, and pycharm community edition to run this program.
+That is all as far as I know.